tkausch/SwiftAlgorithm/README.md

 This repository contains playgrounds with implementaions for common swift problems,  code puzzles and fundamential algorithms.

 The focus is on clarity and simplicity of code.
 That said, most of the code should be ready for your project.
-Or use the code to prepare for you programming interview in a tech company or computer science studies.
+Or use the code to prepare for you programming interview or computer science studies.

 Code ist compatible with **XCode 11.5 and Swift 5.2**.